oprypin/crsfml/gitbook/graphics-transform.md

 To retrieve the final transform of the entity (commonly needed when drawing it), call the `transform` function.
 This function returns a [Transform]({{book.api}}/Transform.html) object.
 See below for an explanation about it, and how to use it to transform an CrSFML entity.

-If you don't need/want the complete set of functions provided by the [Transformable]({{book.api}}/Transformable.html) interface, don't hesitate to simply use it as a member instead and provide your own functions on top of it.
-It is not abstract, so it is possible to instantiate it instead of only being able to use it as a base class.
+If you don't need/want the complete set of functions provided by the [TransformableM]({{book.api}}/TransformableM.html) interface, don't hesitate to simply use it as a member instead and provide your own functions on top of it.
+It is not abstract, so it is possible to instantiate it ([Transformable]({{book.api}}/Transformable.html)) instead of only being able to use it as a module.

 ## Custom transforms